 The trustee(s) must hold a meeting accepting its/their appointment as trustee(s) of the trust and agreeing to be bound by the terms of the trust deed.

 Stamp duty may be payable on the trust deed.
 Stamp duty is a state-based tax and so applies differently in different states or territories of Australia.
-You should determine whether duty is payable by contacting the relevant revenue authority or seeking assistance from a local lawyer or accountant.
-Even if no duty is payable the trust deed may need to be lodged with the relevant revenue authority for marking that no duty is payable.
+You should determine whether you need to pay duty by contacting the relevant revenue authority or seeking assistance from a local lawyer or accountant.
+Even if you do not need to pay duty, the trust deed may need to be lodged with the relevant revenue authority for marking that no duty is payable.

 Stamping can be arranged either directly through the relevant revenue authority in your state or territory or by a lawyer, accountant or other service providers that offer stamping facilities.

-In New South Wales, stamp duty of $500 is payable in respect of each new trust within three months of the trust being established in accordance with the provisions of the Duties Act 1997 (NSW), which is administered by the NSW Office of State Revenue.
-If duty is not paid within three months then interest is payable until such time as the duty is paid.
+In New South Wales, you must pay stamp duty of $500 for each new trust within three months of the trust being established.
+This is in accordance with the provisions of the Duties Act 1997 (NSW), which is administered by the NSW Office of State Revenue.
+If you do not pay the duty within three months then interest is payable until you do pay the duty.

 6. Apply for ABN and TFN